SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation: Spatial Composition of Motions from Textual Descriptions

 \textbf{Input text format and augmentations.} Here, we describe how we provide the input to the text encoder.
 In case of a single motion that is described by one action label, we simply input the original label as in \cite{petrovich2022temos}.
 In case of two or more descriptions, which is the focus of this work, we combine multiple descriptions into a single text.
 Specifically, we use several keywords to describe simultaneous actions (e.g., `while', `at the same time', `simultaneously', `during', etc.), and randomly place them in the text description to form an input that imitates a free-form input.
 Moreover, we shuffle the order of the labels, and add inflections to verbs such as gerunds when grammatically applicable; e.g., when using `while'.
 Figure~\ref{fig:arch} shows some examples.
-We believe that such input formation allows entering free-form language descriptions at test time which is a natural interface for humans.
+Such and input formation allows users to enter free-form language descriptions at test time, which is a natural interface for humans.
 During training, we pick a random text augmentation, and at test time, we evaluate all the models using the conjunction word `while'.
-In \if\sepappendix1{Section~D.1} \else{Section~\ref{subsec:supmat:conjunction}} \fi of the appendix, we provide results with more conjunction words.
+In \if\sepappendix1{Section~E.1} \else{Section~\ref{subsec:supmat:conjunction}} \fi of the Appendix, we provide results with more conjunction words \cam{both seen and unseen during training.}